 A scene-stealing character actress who grew up on television, transitioning from beloved teen roles on 'Full House' to sharp adult performances on dramatic series.

-Marla Sokoloff became a familiar face in American living rooms while still a teenager, mastering the art of the memorable guest spot.
-As the sarcastic yet sweet Gia on "Full House," she left an indelible mark on 90s sitcom history.
-Rather than fade after child stardom, she adeptly navigated the transition, popping up everywhere from "Friends" to "The Practice," where she held her own among veteran actors.
-Her role as the mischievous nanny Claire on "Desperate Housewives" showcased her knack for comedic timing with an edge.
-Beyond television, she embraced indie films and even a foray into music, releasing an album.
-Sokoloff's career is a model of longevity in a fickle industry, built on reliability, charm, and the ability to make even small roles distinctly her own.
+Marla Sokoloff played the sarcastic yet sweet Gia on 'Full House,' a memorable guest spot that made her a familiar face in American living rooms as a teenager.
+Rather than fading after child stardom, she navigated the transition, appearing on 'Friends' and 'The Practice,' where she held her own among veteran actors.
+Her role as the mischievous nanny Claire on 'Desperate Housewives' showcased her comedic timing with an edge.
+Beyond television, she embraced indie films and released an album.
+Sokoloff's career is built on reliability, charm, and the ability to make even small roles distinctly her own.

 1965–1980